NunoSempere/clarivoyance/list/index.md

 - ★★ Suppose an AI far more intelligent than any human has a final goal of obtaining the highest reward it can, and pursues this goal through manually editing some number representing its reward to make it as high as possible ( see [wireheading](https://www.lesswrong.com/posts/vXzM5L6njDZSf4Ftk/defining-ai-wireheading#Intuitive_examples)).
 What is the chance that AI does NOT form the intention to seize resources or otherwise take steps to prevent humans changing the reward number or deactivating the AI?

-- ★★★ (UF, DG) By 2025/2028/2037 how many papers will have been written by researchers at Chinese organisations which Western alignment researchers rate as 9/10 or 10/10 contribution to alignment/safety research?
+- ★★★ (UF, DG) By 2025/2028/2037 how many papers will have been written by researchers at Chinese organizations which Western alignment researchers rate as 9/10 or 10/10 contribution to alignment/safety research?
   - Question resolution details: Imagine a survey of Western alignment researchers, where they are blinded to who did the research.
 Resolves to the best estimate by [resolution council] of what such a survey would output.

 - ★ When will an AI get 65/85/100% on the Truthful QA benchmark?

-- ★ By 2026/2030/2037 will there exist a dataset of examples designed to test how models generalise from the training distribution, such that >50% of alignment researchers believe that administering it to a model powerful enough to be worthy worrying about as a takeover threat will significantly reduce takeover risk from that model?
+- ★ By 2026/2030/2037 will there exist a dataset of examples designed to test how models generalize from the training distribution, such that >50% of alignment researchers believe that administering it to a model powerful enough to be worthy worrying about as a takeover threat will significantly reduce takeover risk from that model?

 - ★★★ (UF) In 2026/2028/2033/2040 what fraction of researchers at leading labs will work on safety v. capabilities?
   - Inspired by: https://arxiv.org/pdf/2305.07153.pdf